alphasquared/Neural-Network-Decoder/README.md

-##Neural Network Quantum Error Correction Decoder
+## Neural Network Quantum Error Correction Decoder

-# Readme for decoder.py
+# ReadMe for decoder.py
 The source code in decoder.py describes a decoder for stabilizer codes, in particular for the surface code.
 The decoder is implemented using the TensorFlow library.

 ## How to use the code to train and evaluate a decoder: